 Some citizens will find that their family connections, educational history, or membership in certain elite social organizations will provide the incentive for the Agency to make initial contact in trying to recruit new agents.
 Depending on the needs of the Agency, having a CIA agent on the payroll who was clandestinely hired and bypassed the normal hiring procedures can have certain advantages.

 Due to the laws in place protecting the secrets of the United States government, and clandestine agencies such as the CIA, certain rules and general procedures in hiring agents can be changed or bypassed for some candidates.
 Although the Agency has a fully functional Human Resources department, many hiring decisions are subject to the exigent needs of national security and may be changed or modified according to circumstances.

 The Difference Between an Agent and an Employee

-Although all CIA employees work with classified information, and must pass rigorous background checks in order to be hired, not every position involves agent work in the field.
+Although all CIA employees work with classified information and must pass rigorous background checks in order to be hired, not every position involves agents working in the field.
 Only a tiny percentage of the CIA’s employees are secret agents working for the Clandestine Services Unit.
 Although perhaps less outwardly glamorous, CIA positions such as data and signal analysts perform vital work in furthering the success of the Agency’s actions.

 All new hires will be inducted into either the Clandestine Service program (CST) or the Professional Trainee program.
-Candidate agents accepted into the CST must demonstrate a wide body of knowledge in mathematics, international relations, politics and engineering.
-Candidates participating in the Professional Trainee program will be based in Washington DC and work as a desk officer.
+Candidate agents accepted into the CST must demonstrate a wide body of knowledge in mathematics, international relations, politics, and engineering.
+Candidates participating in the Professional Trainee program will be based in Washington DC and work as desk officers.